xubingyue/avocadodb/Documentation/Books/Manual/Appendix/JavaScriptModules/Tasks.md

 first unregister all active tasks for a database before dropping the database.

-Tasks registered in ArangoDB will be executed until the server gets shut down or restarted.
+Tasks registered in AvocadoDB will be executed until the server gets shut down or restarted.
 After a restart of the server, any user-defined one-shot or periodic tasks will be lost.

 ## Commands for Working with Tasks

-ArangoDB provides the following commands for working with tasks.
+AvocadoDB provides the following commands for working with tasks.
 All commands can be accessed via the *tasks* module, which can be loaded like this:

-`require("@arangodb/tasks")`
+`require("@avocadodb/tasks")`

-Please note that the *tasks* module is available inside the ArangoDB server only.
-It cannot be used from the ArangoShell or ArangoDB's web interface.
+Please note that the *tasks* module is available inside the AvocadoDB server only.
+It cannot be used from the AvocadoShell or AvocadoDB's web interface.

 ## Register a task